jo-im/SCPRv4/README.md

 * __Memcached__ is used in production for caching, but isn't required for development.
 * __[Newsroom](https://github.com/scpr/newsroom)__ is a small Node.js app
-    that is used to communicate editing status inside the CMS.
-It is used by SCPRv4 Outpost users, not by SCPRv4 itself.
+    that is used to communicate editing status inside the CMS, including the completion of import jobs inside Outpost.
 * __NFS__ is used to make uploaded audio files available on all SCPRv4 servers.
 * __[Assethost](http://github.com/scpr/Assethost)__ is used to manage all